 In spite of Shikoku being an island and all of its large cities being on or near the coast, many of Shikoku's most beautiful locales are inland, in some cases substantially.
 Take the Yoshino River, which begins atop Mount Kamegamori in the center of the island, flowing east to empty into the sea just outside of Tokushima.
 The Yoshino's claim to fame is how clear and crystalline its waters are, often more beautiful than the sea itself.

-While the Yoshino River is best explored during summer, when its cool waters provide a welcome reprieve from the heat to adventurers who raft upon it, you can appreciate its beauty year-round: The sapphire waters of the river contrast to the emerald greens of summer, the pearlescent whites of winter, the bright oranges and yellows of fall and the pastel colors of spring.Continue to 5 of 7 below.
+While the Yoshino River is best explored during summer, when its cool waters provide a welcome reprieve from the heat to adventurers who raft upon it, you can appreciate its beauty year-round: The sapphire waters of the river contrast to the emerald greens of summer, the pearlescent whites of winter, the bright oranges and yellows of fall and the pastel colors of spring in Shikoku Japan.

 An onsen hot spring, in and of itself, is nothing special in Japan—the country is home to literally thousands of them.
 What's special about Dogo Onsen, located southeast of the city of Matsuyama in its current suburbs and former outskirts, is that main honkan, or public bath building itself.
 Although it actually dates only to the late 19th century, with the Yushinden portion of it reserved for the Imperial family, the architectural style of the building evokes a much earlier period in Japanese history, albeit not as far back as the first mentions of Dogo Onsen in literature, which occurred more than 1,200 years ago.